BeMoBIL/bemobil-pipeline/README.md

 ![folder structure of the pipeline output](https://raw.githubusercontent.com/BeMoBIL/bemobil-pipeline/master/wiki_images/mainwiki/output-folders.png)

+In the single subject EEG analysis folder there are two final data sets after the complete processing is done (`xxx_preprocessed_and_ICA.set` and `xxx_cleaned_with_ICA.set`).
+Both sets have basic preprocessing done (line noise removal, channel locations, channel interpolation, removal of very slow trends), and contain ICA information.
+The `xxx_cleaned_with_ICA.set` file additionally has ICs removed as determined by the settings for ICLabel in the pipeline config.
+If ICA was only meant to be used for cleaning, any kind of sensor-level analysis (like ERPs at Pz electrode) can now be performed on the cleaned data.
+If the end goal is source analysis, and potentially analysis of muscle or eye activity in conjunction with other MoBI modalities, this data is still available in `xxx_preprocessed_and_ICA.set`.
+Consider [our repeated clustering approach](https://github.com/BeMoBIL/bemobil-pipeline/wiki/repeated-clustering) in that case.

 ***

 The pipeline has more functionalities than this, so don't forget to check out [our wiki on github](https://github.com/BeMoBIL/bemobil-pipeline/wiki) with details on the parameters and usage, as well as more info on event creation and other additional options the pipeline has to offer!